TensorKartDev/Agents/README.md

    ```bash
    agentic run examples/configs/firmware_workflow.yaml --show-trace
    ```
    Each turn follows the JSON contract shown below so the agent can invoke tools such as `firmware_intake`, `firmware_format_identifier`, and `weakness_profiler` that encode the team’s process.
+The CLI defaults to the Microsoft Autogen/MAF engine, which drives Ollama-hosted models.
+Pass `--engine legacy` if you need the original in-house loop.

 3. **Swap in your LLM provider**
    - Implement `LLMProvider` (see `src/agentic/llm/provider.py`).